jmaxsfu/pub607-23/Production.md

 ## Pandoc

 One of the key pieces of software we will use with markdown is Pandoc -- the "universal document converter."
 Pandoc is a simple, open-source tool that can take any structured content (or even semi-structured, with caveats), parse it, and re-create it in any other structured format.
 It was originally designed as a markdown-to-HTML conversion tool, but it has been generalized to work with dozens of different document formats.

-It is extremely high-quality software, and it is *exquisitely* well documented.
+Pandoc is extremely high-quality software, and it is *exquisitely* well documented.
 I have often said that a close reading of the Pandoc documentation would constitute a whole course in document production.
+Since you're currently taking a course in ebook production, it would be a good idea to at least familiarize yourself with Pandoc's incredibly well-written User's Guide: <https://pandoc.org/MANUAL.html>

+Pandoc, it must be said, has a command-line interface.
+That means you use it by typing commands into a command shell, like it was 1983 all over again.
+You have one of these, though: on your Mac, it's called "Terminal."
+On Windows, it's called "Powershell," because Power!

+I know, it's old, and it makes you feel like you're in an 80s movie.
+But the command-line interface actually really works incredibly well, especially for text processing, because it was invented for text processing.
+If you want to be one of the cool kids, you'll play with the preferences in your shell so that it's green type on a black background.
+Embrace your inner geek!

+There's a cheat sheet for some useful commands that will help you get around and type useful things.

 - pandoc  (i.e., "transcend syntax" -- is this the right place for it?)

-## ebooks, finally

-EBooks are, as mentioned above, based on HTML.
-The structure of an EPUB file is basically like a website in an envelope.
-Inside the package is a collection of content (often chapter by chapter) in HTML files, a CSS stylesheet, whatever images are in the book, and a table of contents.
-There are a couple of other metadata files that help the software make sense of the book and what's in it, but it's a pretty simple standard.

-If that's what's in an ebook, then is makes a certain amount of sense to develop them like websites: that is, as collections of HTML and CSS -- rather than treating them as weird exports out of the print production process in InDesign (an approach which is actually super common).
-Because what's inside an ebook is a set of *text files*, it helps to treat them as such if we want to truly understand what's going on in there, and if we want to build them with precision.

-One complication is that ebook reading systems often have very little in common with web browsers.
-While they do support HTML and CSS, their development often has much more to do with consolidating the market position of their parent companies than it does with creating a general-purpose content platform.
-DRM is only one part of this story.

-Helpfully, there is an open standard tool, built on top of standard web-browser technology, which bridges this divide somehwat: Thorium Reader is an open-source ebook reading system that is essentially the core of a web browser (Chrome, I think) wrapped in an e-reader interface.
-This has several advantages:

-1. it's not wrapped up inside some corporation's customer lock-in agenda;
-2. it's vastly easier to proof ebooks, because you don't have to "side-load" (which is code for "acquire by some means other than purchasing them from our store") the files;
-3. when the app gets an update, you just update the app; you don't have do buy a new device;
-4. the support for CSS is superior -- as is generally the case: web browsers have much better, newer, more robust support for the CSS specification.
-E-readers all have CSS limitations.

-  reading systems
-  EPUB and Kindle
-  a11y in
+MORE?